Sercantugba/mod2-project/README.md

 -readme file has embedded link (not url) to publicly deployed app

--Using a 3rd party api: 'https://www.balldontlie.io/api/v1/players'
+-a 3rd party api I used for this projects: 'https://www.balldontlie.io/api/v1/players'